fhiso/legacy-format/dates.md

 ## Calendar definitions                                     {#calendars}

+This section defines four standard *calendars* for use with ELF: the Gregorian, Julian, Hebrew and French Republican *calendars*.
+*Conformant* applications are *required* to support all four.

+{.ednote}  There is no technical need for applications to support anything other than the Gregorian *calendar*.
+Would it be better to make only this one *required* and the others *recommended*?
+Ideally, applications would do more than simply check *dates* are synctactically valid and would offer conversions between supported *calendars*, *date* arithmetic, the ability to look up the day of the week and the *dates* of important feast days.
+Few applications currently offer this.
+Would reducing the number of *required* *calendars* make it easier for vendors to provide such functionality?

 ### The Gregorian calendar                                  {#gregorian}

 {.note} The Gregorian *calendar* is the name given to the now ubiquitous